cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 Congrats!
 You finished the first step.

 Step 2.
-Configure IDs and Calibrate the Motor Conotrollers
+Configure IDs and Calibrate the Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. youtube:: FpVTkltykIs
    :width: 640